DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-16-location-research.md

 ### Manage courses prototype

 Changing location: Several providers wanted to change the name of their location or change the actual location itself.
 They would expect to be able to do this within the ‘locations’ part of our manage prototype.
 They all stated they wanted the location of the specific ‘education’ faculty and to add in the specific postcodes to make the location geo-coded better.
-They didn’t seem to know how to do this in WebLink.
+They did not seem to know how to do this in WebLink.

 URN: 2/3 people knew what this meant.
 None of them knew the URN of their schools, with Alex (WLTSA) stating it would be difficult and time consuming to find all that information for every single school.
 Universities do not have a URN, so this would not be able to be added - Hertfordshire University.
 This URN number needs to be explained as to why we need it: it provides much more data about the specific school e.g. location, Ofsted, type of school etc.